 Here is an overview of the different preparation courses offered:

-Army Special Forces Preparation and Conditioning (SFPC) – This is nearly three weeks long and will take the new soldier or National Guard SF candidates to a new level of fitness and land navigation.
-Course Description.
-After these prep courses, soldiers will attend Special Forces Assessment and Selection course and the follow-on Special Forces Qualification Course.
+Army Special Forces Preparation and Conditioning (SFPC) -- This is nearly three weeks long and will take the new soldier or National Guard SF candidates to a new level of fitness and land navigation.
+After these prep courses, soldiers will attend the SFAS course and the follow-on Special Forces Qualification Course.

-If the Marine is capable of scoring 225 (but you should max) the PFT, perform a variety of water skills, swim and tread in uniform (no boots), and drown proofing, ruck 12 miles in 3 hours or less, and have competitive grades from classroom and physical events, they can pass phase 1.
-After Phase 1, students may get invited to attend a more secretive A&S Phase II which is a more physically, tactically and mentally challenging course, and conducted at an undisclosed location.
+If the Marine is capable of scoring 225 (but you should max) on the PFT; perform a variety of water skills, such as swim and tread in uniform (no boots), and drown-proofing; ruck 12 miles in three hours or less; and have competitive grades from classroom and physical events, they can pass phase 1.
+After the first phase, students may get invited to attend a more secretive A&S Phase II, which is a more physically, tactically and mentally challenging course and conducted at an undisclosed location.

-Air Force Battlefield Airman Prep Course/PJ, CCT, TACP, SOWT Selection Courses - Air Force Battlefield Airmen Prep Course – I recently met with the course designers and operators who stated they were able to start a new military command with the mission to better prepare Air Force Special Ops candidates for their future training.
-Colonel Ronald Stenger is spearheading a highly technical training program using sophisticated monitoring gear (Smartabase) to better train, reduce injuries, and create more Air Force PJs, Combat Controllers, Tactical Air Control Party /JTAC, and Special Ops Weather Technicians with fewer applicants.
-They have successfully taken all the ideas of the above prep courses within SOCOM and developed a technologically advanced platform.
+Air Force Battlefield Airman Prep Course/PJ, CCT, TACP, SOWT Selection Courses -- Air Force Battlefield Airmen Prep Course -- I recently met with the course designers and operators who stated they started a new military command with the mission to prepare Air Force Special Ops candidates better.
+Col. Ronald Stenger is spearheading a highly technical training program using sophisticated monitoring gear (Smartabase) to improve train, reduce injuries and create more Air Force PJs, combat controllers, tactical air control party/JTAC and special ops weather technicians with fewer applicants.
+They successfully have taken all the ideas of the above prep courses within SOCOM and developed a technologically advanced platform.